-January 1, 2026
+January 2026

-Meta’s latest Andromeda update is changing how ads work—shifting the focus from micro-targeting to smarter AI and stronger creative variety.
+Meta’s latest Andromeda update is changing how ads work, shifting the focus from micro-targeting to smarter AI and stronger creative variety.
 With better intent prediction and up to 8% higher ad quality in early tests, the message for marketers is clear: build diverse creatives, focus on strong hooks, and align organic and paid strategies to stay ahead in an AI-driven ecosystem.

 Meta Platforms has introduced Andromeda, an update that signals a shift in how advertising systems work.
 Instead of simply displaying ads based on basic targeting, the platform is moving toward AI-driven prediction and personalization.

 In a digital environment where people are constantly exposed to content, the goal is no longer just visibility.
-It’s about delivering the most relevant creative at the right moment.
+It's about delivering the most relevant creative at the right moment.
 For marketers, this means adapting strategies to match how the platform now thinks.
+This is also why understanding how the brain filters marketing is more important than ever.

 The Andromeda system doesn't simply pull ads from a database anymore.
 Instead, it analyzes user behavior to predict what content is most relevant at that moment.